twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

   - attn.markets: positions are explicitly secured by **live revenue routing** into governed revenue accounts (e.g. fee PDAs, creator rewards, machine income), with programmable waterfalls on those flows.

 - **Who it primarily serves**
-  - 3Jane.xyz: credit accounts for individuals and entities with substantial, verifiable asset footprints and credit histories; borrowing against future yield and portfolios, mostly in a U.S.-centric regulatory frame.
+  - 3Jane.xyz: credit accounts for individuals and entities with substantial, verifiable asset footprints and credit histories.
   - attn.markets: revenue infrastructure for apps, DAOs, creators, and networks that want to fund work directly out of protocol or creator income, often natively pseudonymous and global.

 - **What the yield token represents**
-  - 3Jane.xyz’s **USD3**: a yield-bearing USDC-like asset whose backing is a pool of unsecured credit lines, delta-hedged and managed via integrations such as Aave and other yield sources.
+  - 3Jane.xyz’s **USD3**: a yield-bearing USDC-like asset whose backing is a pool of unsecured credit lines.
   - **attnUSD**: a USD share in a portfolio of **revenue-backed PT/YT positions and stablecoins**, where each position is tied to a specified revenue account and routing schedule.

 You can think of it this way: